netlify/zip-it-and-ship-it/README.md

 - `generator`: `string`

   If there was a user-defined configuration object applied to the function, and it had `generator` defined.
 This will be returned here.
+If there was nothing defined, but an `internalSrcFolder` was passed and the function was defined in there, it will return a string to specify it was an internal function.

 Additionally, the following properties also exist for Node.js functions: